VRC-Haptics/VRCH-Server/README.md

 A simple user interface for the haptic server backend.

-Designed with to run in the background with acceptable efficiency and resource usage.
+Designed from the ground up to run massive haptics arrays in the background with acceptable efficiency and resource usage.

 **Layout and look is likely to change**
 ![Beta Image](.github/resources/MainPage.jpg)